South of Tahiti

-South of Tahiti is a 1941 American south seas adventure film directed by George Waggner and starring Brian Donlevy.
-It helped launch Maria Montez as a pin-up star.
-She played a leading role; response was such that Universal then cast her in Arabian Nights.
+South of Tahiti is a 1941 American south seas adventure film directed by George Waggner and starring Brian Donlevy, Broderick Crawford and Andy Devine.
+It helped launch fourth-billed Maria Montez as a pin-up star.
+The response was such that Universal Pictures then cast her in Arabian Nights.

 Plot

 Three pearl hunters wind up stranded on a South Pacific island.
+While one of them falls in love with the daughter of a tribal leader, his two companions are more concerned with robbing the tribe's golden treasure.